uratmangun/remix-deno/DEPLOYMENT.md

 ### 2. Deno Deploy Setup

-**🎉 NEW: Automatic Project Creation!**
+**🎉 NEW: Automatic Project Creation & Naming!**

-The GitHub Actions workflow now automatically creates your Deno Deploy project if it doesn't exist.
+The GitHub Actions workflow now automatically:
+- Creates your Deno Deploy project if it doesn't exist
+- Uses your GitHub repository name as the project name (automatically converted to lowercase with proper formatting)

 You only need to:

 1. **Generate Access Token:**
    - Go to [Account Settings](https://dash.deno.com/account#access-tokens)